tatianapassali/artificial-disfluency-generation/README.md

 **Dataset License:** [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC_BY--SA_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-You can download the dataset from [here.](https://bit.ly/LARDdataset)
+You can download the dataset from Zenodo [here.](https://zenodo.org/record/6451984)

 ## Citation

-You can find more details about this work in our [paper](https://arxiv.org/pdf/2201.05041.pdf).
 If you use our code in your research, please consider citing our paper.

 Bibtex entry: